VMSdemo/East-West-contrast-in-life-expectancy-losses-in-2020-21/README.md

-Additional materials for the study „ East-West mortality disparities during the COVID-19 pandemic widen the historical longevity divide in Europe ” by Vladimir M. Shkolnikov, Sergey Timonin, Dmitry Jdanov, Nazrul Islam, and David A. Leon
+Additional materials for the study „ Widening East-West inequality in life expectancy in Europe during the COVID-19 pandemic: an international comparative study ” by Vladimir M. Shkolnikov, Sergey Timonin, Dmitry Jdanov, Naomi Medina-Jaudes, Nazrul Islam, and David A. Leon

 =====================================================================